top of page

 Timeline: Summer

-QuarkNet offers summer research opportunities in science and technology for students who have demonstrated a strong interest in and aptitude for science and mathematics.
-Students work with scientists for seven weeks on projects related to the Fermilab research program.
+QuarkNet offers summer research internships in science and technology for students with a demonstrated interest and aptitude for science and mathematics.
+Students work with scientists, along with graduate and undergraduate students, on projects related to the Fermilab research program.

 Location: Chicago, IL